 When the next train is in 1 minute, it’s in 1 minute, just wait!

 One of the most glorious things about the London Underground is that there is a train normally, at least every 3 minutes, although at peak times, they can be as frequent as every minute… EVERY MINUTE..!
 What a time to be alive!
 Although, apparently to some people, this isn’t good enough.
 When the train is already packed, and clearly there’s no room, some people find it necessary to do all but kill someone to get themselves on that train.
-Even though the next one is in 1 minute… nothing can be that urgent that it can’t wait 1 minute.
-I appreciate that people have further trains to catch and connections to make, but just leave the office 1 minute earlier.
+Even though the next one is in 1 minute… nothing can be so urgent that it can’t wait 1 minute.
+I appreciate that people have further trains to catch and connections to make but just leave the office 1 minute earlier.
 Don’t ruin everyone else’s journey.

-Despite the few bones that I have to pick with the way some people in London use the public transport, as I said at the beginning – the London Underground is a miraculous feat.
+Despite the few bones that I have to pick with the way some people in London use public transport, as I said at the beginning – the London Underground is a miraculous feat.
 I love living in London and I love the ease and efficiency of the tube.
 So, if you know that you’re guilty of any of the points above that I’ve mentioned, make everyone’s tube experience even more enjoyable and STOP.